 The District received a grant from the Minnesota Board of Water and Soil Resources through the Clean Water, Land and Legacy Amendment in 2017.
-The grant, titled Targeting Best Management Practices on Lands Owned by Nonprofits, identified sites most amenable (due to size/infiltration/ and other criteria) for BMPs in the watershed on nonprofit sites.
+The grant, titled Targeting Best Management Practices on Lands Owned by Nonprofits, identified priority locations for best management practices (BMPs) in the watershed on nonprofit sites.
 After prioritizing the sites, the District conducted outreach to the nonprofits to identify partnership opportunities to plan and design stormwater management practices on their site.
 After completing 58 site visits in 2017 to nonprofits, 15 sites were prioritized as being good locations for best management practices (BMPs).
 Outreach began to these sites in 2017 and continued in 2018.
 Partnerships were developed with six sites to install BMPs.
-During 2019, outreach continued with the partner organizations as BMP design plans were developed and reviewed by the sites.
+During 2019 outreach continued with the partner organizations as BMP design plans were developed and reviewed by the sites.
 During this process, it was determined that it was only feasible to move forward with five of the project sites.
 Installation of the BMPs will occur in 2020.
 The grant work was completed in December 2019.